varad01/js-work/README.md

 # js-work
-A code repo for Javascript series
+A code repo for Javascript series..